naorhaziz/naorhaziz.github.io/_posts/2025-07-16-under-the-hood-of-amazon-ecs.md

 The agent starts by fetching temporary keys from IMDS for the **instance role** (usually ecsInstanceRole).
 Those credentials sign every subsequent control‑plane request.

 ### Step 1 - DiscoverPollEndpoint
-The agent calls **DiscoverPollEndpoint** API, using ecs:DiscoverPollEndpoint permission.
-This endpoint discovery happens at startup and periodically during operation for endpoint rotation.
+The agent calls the **DiscoverPollEndpoint** API using the ecs:DiscoverPollEndpoint permission.
+This API provides the ECS agent with the current control and telemetry endpoints.
+In some cases, it may also include a serviceConnectEndpoint, which is used by the service connect proxy (not by the ECS agent itself).
 Typical response:
 ```
 {